mackenziesalinas/HCI-Implementation/README.md

 ### Sign Up
 - Begin your TechAddict experience by signing up with the following credentials:
-  - First Name:
+  - First Name
-  - Last Name:
+  - Last Name
-  - Email:
+  - Email
-  - Password:
+  - Password

 ### Hobby Selection
 - Explore a diverse array of hobbies that cater to your unique interests and choose the ones that ignite your curiosity.